simeononsecurity/simeononsecurity.ch/content/other/wingbits-mining-guide-hardware-setup-optimization/index.en.md

 ref: ["/other/effortless-dual-mining-wingbits-defli-guide", "/other/creating-profitable-low-powered-crypto-miners", "/other/adsb-sdr-adapter-performance-insights" ]
 ---

-> **Note**: *This article does not entail an endorsement of wingbits nor does it contain any financial advice.
+> **Note**: *This article does not contain or entail an endorsement of wingbits nor does it contain any financial advice.
 Please do your own research.
 This article is for educational purposes only.*

 ## Introduction